First-order inductive learner: Example

-Extensions
+First-order combined learner

 The FOCL algorithm (First Order Combined Learner) extends FOIL in a variety of ways, which affect how FOCL selects literals to test while extending a clause under construction.
 Constraints on the search space are allowed, as are predicates that are defined on a rule rather than on a set of examples (called intensional predicates); most importantly a potentially incorrect hypothesis is allowed as an initial approximation to the predicate to be learned.
 The main goal of FOCL is to incorporate the methods of explanation-based learning (EBL) into the empirical methods of FOIL.

 Even when no additional knowledge is provided to FOCL over FOIL, however, it utilizes an iterative widening search strategy similar to depth-first search: first FOCL attempts to learn a clause by introducing no free variables.
 If this fails (no positive gain), one additional free variable per failure is allowed until the number of free variables exceeds the maximum used for any predicate.